Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 SALIBA Arabic, Maltese

-both meaning "crucifix, cross", a reference to the crucifixion of Jesus Christ
+Means "crucifix, cross" in Arabic, a reference to the crucifixion of Jesus Christ

-.
-The Saliba are a predominantly Christian family of Lebanon, the Levant, and Malta.
+in Christianity.
+The Saliba are a predominantly Christian family based in Lebanon, the Levant, and Malta.

 From a personal name based on the word shalhub

 From the name of an Arab tribe which is derived from Arabic شيب (šīb)

 meaning "white hair, grayness" or "cold, snow".
 This surname is chiefly used in Libya.